How To Manage Symptoms Of Menopause

 How to manage

-The best way to overcome these is by developing new hobbies and interests, doing some social work and avoiding stress and worry.
-Incorporate yoga and meditation in your daily routine
+The best way to overcome these is by developing new hobbies and interests, doing some social work, and avoiding stress and worry.
+Incorporate yoga and meditation into your daily routine

 Bleeding after menopause is not to be ignored even if slight for it for it could be due cancer or pre-cancerous conditions of the genital tract.